 There was extensive discussion regarding use of the Lucas in trauma.
 Dr. Greg Semon brought this concern forward with some references to original studies lacking data on trauma, as well as example protocols where trauma is a contraindication.
 There are concerns that the increase in cardiac output thought to be brought about with mechanical CPR may promote more rapid exsanguination from thoraco-abdominal wounds and blunt traumatic injuries.
 Dr. Semon was unavailable and Dr. Bruun helped to facilitate the discussion.
 Dr. Moncrief contributed as well.
 It was generally recognized that survival from traumatic cardiac arrest is extremely poor, and that patients in trauma arrest (excluding those with a possible underlying medical mechanism) should not be transported with CPR in progress.
 However, when arrest occurs in route in a moving vehicle with limited personnel, the questions of compression effectiveness and crew safety come into play.
 We will continue this discussion in the Standing Orders committee, future RPAB meetings, as well as SORTS.

 Arrest from drowning; this discussion was precipitated by an index case where a pediatric patient was brought to a satellite pediatric facility in cardiac arrest from drowning having bypassed a level 3 Trauma Center.
 There was general agreement from the membership that a patient in arrest should go to the closest emergency department.
-However, several of the chief officers in attendance provided some different insight and cited well established practices within their jurisdictions.
+However, several of the chief officers in attendance provided some different insights and cited well established practices within their jurisdictions.
 The Chair recommended that individual agency guidelines may need to be established and reviewed with individual medical directors based on that agency’s location and other factors.
 The standing orders may need revision to reflect this practicality and to give some flexibility in these cases.
 It was agreed that drowning patients should be transported to a Trauma Center unless there is one of our standard exceptions already listed.
 Drowning patients with arrest should have the field term protocol applied or be transported to the closest emergency department and be treated for hyperthermia as well.

 Magnesium sulfate protocol: the sample protocol was received from Derek Harper.
 Chief Russell will share with the group.
 This may form a basis of a pregnancy protocol and be useful for bronchospasm and polymorphic VT.
 There was general interest in moving forward with these possibilities.